Cystitis in Females Treatment & Management

 Adjunctive Therapy

 Patients with intense dysuria may obtain symptomatic relief from a bladder analgesic, such as phenazopyridine, to be used for 1-2 days.
-Do not prescribe phenazopyridine if the patient has a sulfa allergy.
 Avoid long-term use, as this agent may mask symptoms of therapeutic failure or recurrence.
 Many authors advise stressing the intake of plenty of fluids to promote a dilute urine flow.

 Fungal Infection